idaholab/moose/modules/reactor/doc/content/source/meshgenerators/PinMeshGenerator.md

 - `ring_region_ids`: 2-D vector of region ids corresponding to radial and axial zones within ring regions of pin mesh.
 Inner indexing is radial zones, while outer index is axial zones.
 - `background_region_id`: 1-D vector of region_ids corresponding to axial zones of background regions of pin mesh.
 - `duct_region_ids`: 2-D vector of region ids corresponding to radial and axial zones within duct regions of pin mehs.
 Inner indexing is radial zones, while outer index is axial zones.

+In addition, the value of the metadata `reactor_params_name` can be used to retrieve global metadata defined by [ReactorMeshParams](ReactorMeshParams.md).
+Please refer to [ReactorMeshParams](ReactorMeshParams.md) to see a list of metadata defined by this mesh generator.

 ## Example Syntax